phrase/i18n-beginner-tutorial-rails/README.md

 # What we want to achieve
 - You will run a simple app on your machine
-- You will learn how to internationalize the app
+- You will learn how to internationalize that app
 - You will learn how to integrate Phrase

 # [System setup and first steps](https://vimeo.com/352687293/3ea2ac3a1a)
-## Installation of necesary tools
+## Installation of necessary tools
 - [Sublime - Texteditor](https://www.sublimetext.com/)
 - [Homebrew - Packagemanager for Linux/MacOs](https://brew.sh/)
-- Install git with homebrew with -> `$brew install git`
+- Install git with homebrew by running -> `$brew install git`
-- Install gpg with homebrew with -> `$brew install gpg`
+- Install gpg with homebrew by running -> `$brew install gpg`
 - [RVM -Ruby Version manager](https://rvm.io/)
-  - If you run into problems with installing rvm espaicially with the GPG Keys, please follow the security instructions on the rvm page
+  - If you run into problems with installing rvm especially with the GPG Keys, please follow the security instructions on the rvm page
-- Install the right Ruby version with rvm with ->` $rvm install 2.4.1`
+- Install the correct Ruby version with rvm by running ->` $rvm install 2.4.1`

 # Run the Application on your machine

 ## Get the Source code
-1. Create a folder in the Terminal on your Desktop
+1. Create a folder via the Terminal on your Desktop
     * ` $cd Desktop`
     * `$mkdir phrase_playground`